Background pattern

 • Gastrointestinal bleeding

-• General weakness (asthenia), numbness, instability in the feet, feeling unable to move the muscles (paralysis) or loss of consciousness
+• General weakness (asthenia), numbness, instability in the feet, feeling unable to move the muscles (paralysis), or loss of consciousness

 • General feeling of discomfort or weakness

-• Furunculosis (ulcerative inflammation of the skin)
+• Furunculosis (ulcerative skin inflammation)

 • Chest pain (angina), high blood pressure, or slow pulse

-• High levels of urea in the blood (uremia)
+• High urea levels in blood (uremia)

-• Blood in the urine (hematuria)
+• Blood in urine (hematuria)

 • Vomiting blood (hematemesis)